-General Remarks

-CONDITION

-The property appears to be generally in an order expected of age, type and construction with routine maintenance to be allowed for particularly in respect of areas of external joinery.

-REMARKS

-The original garage has been converted to form a bedroom with en suite.
-It is understood from the sellers this work was undertaken in 2008.
+An extension has been added to the front with associated alterations having been undertaken.
+The date of these works is not known.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

-Essential Repairs

-None noted for mortgage purposes.